AnumEssani/Assignment-2/assignment2.md

 # Summary On Article Of Async

 Hot off the heels of RustFest Barcelona and the stabilization of async/.
 Await.
 We’ll be creating a super simple application that fetches some data from the internet using the our newfound async abilities.The stabilization of async/.await also coincides with another case with recent entries in the mainline pokeman games.

+# What does asyncmean?
+       So asynchronous programming lets us run multiple of these IO-bound computations at the same time on a single thread.
+Multi-threading is ideal for when you’ve got computationally intensive tasks (so-called CPU-bound tasks) that can be spread across multiple, separated cores.
+They can run at the same time because when they’re waiting for a response, they’re just idle, so we can let the computer keep working on something that isn’t waiting.
+Concurrent programming is better suited for when the task spends a lot of time waiting, such as for a response from a server.
+In Rust, values that are ‘awaitable’ are known as ‘futures’.